Privacy Policy for Script Sentinel

 8. Retention

 Anonymous public scan session data is temporary and is pruned from in-memory session storage after inactivity.
 Premium run history is retained according to the active plan's history window, which is currently shorter on Hobby and longer on Developer.
-Time-limited sign-in artifacts such as magic links and auth sessions are treated according to their configured expiration windows.
+Time-limited sign-in and verification artifacts such as OAuth attempts, contact email verification codes, and auth sessions are treated according to their configured expiration windows.

 We may retain account, billing, email delivery, webhook, security, and operational records for longer when reasonably necessary to run the service, investigate abuse, resolve disputes, or comply with legal obligations.